kutayyegul/assignment/README.md

 1. Do a GET request to the /users endpoint
 2. Validate the response code to be 200
 3. Validate the response time to be less than 200ms
-4. Iterate over all elements of the json response body and print out all company names ending with “ Group”
+4. Iterate over all elements of the JSON response body and print out all company names ending with “ Group”

 This test suites are **`test_api.py`** and **`test_api.robot`**